-Upon the closing of this offering, after giving effect to (1) the Company Conversion and (2) the conversion of all of our outstanding shares of non-voting common stock to shares of voting common stock, we will have outstanding shares of our common stock, after giving effect to the issuance of shares of our common stock in this offering, assuming no exercise by the underwriters of their option to purchase additional shares and no exercise of options outstanding as of .
+Upon the closing of this offering, after giving effect to (1) the Corporate Conversion and (2) the conversion of all of our outstanding shares of non-voting common stock to shares of voting common stock, we will have outstanding shares of our common stock, after giving effect to the issuance of shares of our common stock in this offering, assuming no exercise by the underwriters of their option to purchase additional shares and no exercise of options outstanding as of .

-Of the shares to be outstanding immediately after the closing of this offering, we expect that the shares to be sold in this offering will be freely tradable without restriction under the Securities Act unless purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
-The shares of our common stock outstanding after this offering will be "restricted securities" under Rule 144, and we expect that substantially all of these restricted securities will be subject to the 180-day lock-up period under the lock-up agreements as described below.
+Of the shares to be outstanding immediately after the closing of this offering, we expect that the without restriction under the Securities Act unless purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
+The remaining shares of our common stock outstanding after this offering will be "restricted securities" under Rule 144, and we expect that substantially all of these restricted securities will be subject to the 180-day lock-up period under the lock-up agreements as described below.
 These restricted securities may be sold in the public market upon release or waiver of applicable lock-up agreements and only if registered or pursuant to an exemption from registration, such as Rule 144 or Rule 701 under the Securities Act.
+We expect the Rule 144 holding period requirements applicable to all of our outstanding shares of common stock will restart upon the Corporate Conversion.